paulklemm/snr/README.md

 ### ToDo

-Overview over all tasks still left to do.
+Development is divided into sprints to achieve milestones.
+Head over to [Issues](https://github.sf.mpg.de/pklemm/sonar/issues) for the ToDo List.

 - [ ] 🏝 Create project homepage
 - [ ] 🤖 Write documentation on how to set up the infrastructure